 In the Sonoran Desert, it often can be a saguaro cactus.

-We used to live on an acre in Northwest Tucson, amidst many saguaro cactus.
+We used to live on an acre in Northwest Tucson, amidst many saguaro cacti.
 In a Monsoon thunderstorm one afternoon, I saw a strike hit the Saguaro in our front yard.
 About 30 yards from our front door!
 Kinda scary!

 The National Weather Service has good advice for you on lightning safety.
-It's good to know precautions ahead of time.
-View or download their
+It’s good to know precautions ahead of time.
+View or download their Safety Sheet.

 Something seen in Phoenix is dust storms.
 Coming before a thunderstorm arrives.
 A huge bank of dust barrels across the city.
 Scary, eerie appearance.
 Recently, they're using the Arabic word: haboob.6

-Be prepared if one's coming at you:
+Be prepared if one’s coming at you: Know These Safety Tips

 The I-10 freeway from Willcox to Bowie and on to San Simon Arizona is another prime spot for dust storms.
-One Arizona analysis, from 2000 to 2011, showed July (during Arizona Monsoon Season) had the highest numbers of dust storm traffic events.
+One Arizona analysis, from 2000 to 2011, showed July (during Arizona Monsoon Season) had the highest number of dust storm traffic events.

 (April was 2nd highest with Spring Winds.)